TheExplainthis/ChatGPT-Line-Bot/README.en.md

 ## Update
-- 2023/03/18 Added Whisper service, and users can now add their own tokens.
+- 2023/03/18 Added Whisper service, users can now add their own tokens, and added command (refer to the documentation below)
 - 2023/03/03 Model change to chat completion: `gpt-3.5-turbo`